CobbyCode/bp10-dsp-controller/README.md

 The easiest first installation method is Espressif's browser-based serial flasher.

-1. Download `bp10-dsp-controller-full.bin` from the latest GitHub release.
+1. Download `bp10-dsp-controller-vX.X.X-full.bin` from the latest GitHub release.
 2. Open the Espressif Web Flasher in Chrome or Edge:
  `https://espressif.github.io/esptool-js/`
 3. Connect the ESP32-S3 to the computer using a USB data cable.
 4. Select the ESP32-S3 serial port.
-5. Add `bp10-dsp-controller-full.bin` at flash address **`0x0`**.
+5. Add `bp10-dsp-controller-vX.X.X-full.bin` at flash address **`0x0`**.
 6. Start programming.
 7. Restart the ESP32-S3 after flashing.

 When the board is not detected, hold its **BOOT** button while connecting or resetting it to enter download mode.

-Do not use the smaller `bp10_dsp_controller.bin` application image for the first installation.
+Do not use the smaller OTA application image for the first installation.
 That file is intended only for firmware updates on an already installed controller.

 ## First Wi-Fi setup